hmoud1416/DNSsifter/README.md

 DNSsifter is a high-performance, asynchronous tool built for DNS brute-forcing and fuzzing.
 Designed with speed and simplicity in mind, it caters to penetration testers, ethical hackers, and cybersecurity professionals focused on active reconnaissance.
 It aids in uncovering hidden subdomains and detecting potential vulnerabilities within a target's DNS infrastructure.

-DNSsifter is a versatile suite of tools designed for DNS analysis, vulnerability scanning, and Arabic language processing utilities.
-This repository contains various scripts and modules that can help you:

-- **Scan DNS vulnerabilities** such as Zone Transfer (AXFR), DNS Cache Poisoning, Subdomain Takeover, and more.
-- **Convert Arabic wordlists** to ASCII/Punycode representations.
-- **Translate Arabic words** into English phonetic equivalents.
-- **Perform detailed DNS lookups** with GeoIP information and DNSSEC validation.

 ---

 ## Table of Contents